 Although Gamvar is easy to use, you should test it on an old painting first, as you would any new studio method.
 Gamvar naturally creates a gloss sheen.
 If you want a satin or matte finish, you will need add cold wax medium.

 Shelf life: I am often asked how long Gamvar lasts.
 Scott Gellatly, product development manager at Gamblin, writes: “Gamvar does not have a specific shelf life, compared to other varnishes.
 As the case with all varnishes, however, they are best used as fresh as possible.
-Painters should buy the size container that is appropriate for their needs.
+Painters should buy the size container that is appropriate for their needs and use it within a year or two.
 Here is the approximate coverage for each size we now make available:

-When a painting’s surface is more textured, say, from the weave of the canvas or the texture of the strokes themselves, streaking will be less noticeable.
-However, the potential for streaks is greater when the surface is very smooth to begin with, and the paint is applied very thinly with little or no visible texture.
+When a painting’s surface is more textured, say, from a coarse-weave canvas or the texture of the strokes themselves, streaking will be less noticeable.
+However, the potential for streaks is greater when the surface of the painting is very smooth and the paint is applied very thinly with little or no visible texture.
 Then there is no texture to interrupt or camouflage the streaks.

 Immediately after applying a very thin layer of varnish, I use a very soft, delicate, “fluffy” brush and lightly dab the surface.
 This breaks up the streaks.
 Use a quick, but light up and down dabbing motion, and pay close attention that you don’t miss any spots.
-The brush shown here (right) is a 2-1/2 inch wide Asian-style Hake wash brush with sheep hair.
+The brush shown here (above) is a 2-1/2 inch wide Asian-style Hake wash brush with sheep hair.
 Note: It is preferable to not use the same brush for this dabbing step as you did for the varnishing.
 The varnishing brush is laden with wet varnish; its hairs will be clumped together and have less “fluffiness.”
 Use a dry brush with hairs that are still fluffy and open.
-If you must use the same brush as you used for varnishing, wipe it back and forth on a roll of paper towels until most of the remaining varnish has been soaked up.
-The hairs should regain some of their fluffiness.
+If you must use the same brush as you used for varnishing, wipe it back and forth on a roll of paper towels until most of the remaining varnish has been soaked up and the bristles have opened again and regained some of their fluffiness.